JDev00/UIa/README.md

-# UIa Beta Version
+# UIa (Beta Version)
-Desktop UI Library for Java
+UI cross-platform API for Java

 Warning!
 Repository under construction.
+Currenlty, 3 out of 4 layers are supported and only Desktop environment is supported.

 # Brief description: